 Most review courses have a specific learning method they endorse.
-Contact your review course’s candidate support, assuming they have one, and walk through your previous study process with them.
-It is possible you weren’t using the review course as it’s intended.
+Contact your review course’s candidate support, assuming they have one, and walk through your study process with them.
+It is possible you weren’t using the review course as intended.

 Did you put the time in?

 Studying for the CPA Exam takes time.
 Maybe you overestimated how much study time you’d have in a week or you didn’t stick to the study plan you made.
 A failed section is a clear sign that you might need to make more time to study.